 Free Tools To Match Your Skills to Jobs

-Deciding what you want to do can be hard though, especially when you may not even be familiar with the types of jobs you’re qualified to do.
+Deciding what you want to do can be hard, especially when you may not even be familiar with the jobs you’re qualified to do.
 It can be a challenge to discover how you can use the skills you have in a different occupation, but there are tools that can help you match your skills to jobs.
 These skill-matching tools are designed to help you decide what your next new position could look like.

-Once you’ve generated a list of jobs, you’ll be able to narrow down the list based on your preferences.
-You can include jobs that sound like they’d be interesting, that pay what you need to earn to make ends meet, or that get you on a career track that’s a better fit than your current one.
-You’ll be able to exclude jobs that don’t appeal, or don’t tie in with your professional or personal goals.
+Once you’ve generated a list of jobs, you can narrow down the list based on your preferences.
+You can include jobs that sound like they’d be interesting, pay what you need to earn to make ends meet or get you on a career track that’s a better fit than your current one.
+You’ll be able to exclude jobs that don’t appeal or don’t tie in with your professional or personal goals.

 Free Tools To Match Skills to Jobs

-Here are some free tools that show you how to match your skills to possible job options, how to upgrade your skills if you need to, and how to write your cover letter and resume to show prospective employers that you’re a strong candidate for the job.
+Here are some free tools that show you how to match your skills to possible job options, upgrade your skills if you need to, and write your cover letter and resume to show prospective employers that you’re a strong candidate for the job.

 CareerOneStop Skills Matcher

-Use CareerOneStop’s Skills Matcher to rate your expertise on 40 key workplace skills, then review a list of career options that are a match for your highest-rated skills.
+Use CareerOneStop’s Skills Matcher to rate your expertise on 40 key workplace skills, then review a list of career options that match your highest-rated skills.

 LinkedIn Career Explorer